 Day 6: Cultivating enjoyment and a sense of play.

 Day 7: Connecting to a lighter and more playful mind.

-Day 8: Finding balance of the mind and awareness of distractions.
+Day 8: Finding balance in the mind and awareness of distractions.
 Learning to be present.

 Day 9: Finding balance in the way you cultivate happiness with different groups of people.

-Day 10: Combining the lessons into one practice.
+Day 10: Combining the previous nine lessons into one practice.